 - ABOUT US

-Undergraduate studies in ecological management & restoration are just a starting point for our students.
-UC Davis graduates in this major continue to become better restoration and rangeland ecologists throughout their careers, which include working with environmental firms; environmental restoration; non-governmental organizations like the Nature Conservancy; and local, state and federal agencies, such as the Bureau of Land Management and resource conservation districts.
+Undergraduate studies in ecological management and restoration are just a starting point for our students.
+UC Davis graduates in this major continue to become better restoration and rangeland ecologists throughout their careers.
+They might work with environmental firms, environmental restoration, non-governmental organizations like the Nature Conservancy, and local, state and federal agencies such as the Bureau of Land Management and resource conservation districts.

 Name: Theresa Costa

 Contact: email@example.com, 530-752-1715